 When should you get your visa extended?

 During the last three days of the visa validity period.

 How can you get your Bolivia visa extended?

-- Carry the documents that I mentioned above and visit the immigration office of the city you are in.
+- Carry the documents I mentioned above and visit the immigration office of the city you are in.
 Go early to avoid queues.

 - Get a token number from the information desk, or there might be a separate desk to attend people.
 Watch out for your token number on the screen.

 - When your number displays, go with your documents to the counter and tell the officer that you need a 30-day visa extension.
 The Spanish translation for this phrase is “Quiero trenta días más, por favor.”

 What will happen if you overstay in Bolivia?